Best Bug Removers for Cars: It’s a Bug’s Life

 The only drawback we found with Thetford’s Premium RV Bug Bust is that it’s a jack of all trades but not necessarily the best at removing stubborn, stuck-on bugs.
 You’ll likely need to target some areas where the bug guts are especially worked into the paint but beyond touching up a few spots, nearly any car owner should be able to make use of the Thetford Premium RV Bug Bust product.

-Best Bug Remover for Cars Honorable Mention: Griot’s Garage Bug & Smudge Remover
+Honorable Mention: Griot’s Garage Bug & Smudge Remover

 Tackle tough bug guts with Griot’s Garage’s Bug & Smudge Remover.
 Though clear and seemingly ordinary, the Bug & Smudge Remover makes use of a potent formula that works deep to penetrate below the surface to remove built-up and baked-on bug smears and road grime.
 Within a few minutes of using the Bug & Smudge Remover, you’ll have a cleaner car and no sore muscles from scrubbing.